- Why MBA graduates make ideal acquisition entrepreneurs

 Nimble learners trained in management practices

-MBA graduates are able to run businesses in industries that they are not uniquely familiar with.
+MBA graduates can run businesses in industries that they are not uniquely familiar with.
 They can apply their general knowledge about how businesses run in any setting, whether that is buying an HVAC business or a bakery.

 “You are a nimble learner who has been trained formally in management practices,” says Chris.
 “And we know general management practices are applicable in any business.”